sudoAPWH/Dalix/README.md

 (```.deb``` or ```.app```) into the ``` Applications ``` folder, and dalixOS will convert it into an app.
 Letting you do what you need, without wrestling with difficult cli package managers.

-dalixOS will also automatically clean up unused dependencies so your disk isn’t filled up with unused files!

 We are currently under heavy development so expect [issues](https://github.com/dleggo/Dalix/issues).

 See our [homepage](https://figsystems.github.io/dalixOS/) for more information!